-The following table presents a breakdown of all types of collateral posted or recognised collateral received to support or reduce the exposures to counterparty default risk exposures as at 31 March 2020 in respect of derivative contracts or SFTs entered into, including contracts or transactions cleared through a CCP:
+The following table presents a breakdown of all types of collateral posted or recognised collateral received to support or reduce the exposures to counterparty default risk exposures as at 31 March 2021 in respect of derivative contracts or SFTs entered into, including contracts or transactions cleared through a CCP:

 (a) (b) (c) (d) (e) (f)

 Derivative contracts SF -Ts 1

-Fair value of rece = Fair value of recognised Fair value of
+ognised collateral eived Fair value of po osted collateral Fair value of recognised Fair value of

 USD Segregated Unsegregrated Segregated Unsegregrated collateral received posted collateral

 Cash-domestic currency 2 - - - - - -

 Cash-other currencies - - - - - -

 Total - - - - - -

-As of 31 March 2020, the notional amount of currency derivatives contracts was USD257,500,000.
+As of 31 March 2021, the notional amount of currency derivatives contracts was USD257,500,000.
 There was no recognised collateral received and posted collateral for these derivative contracts.
 And, the Company does not have securities financing transaction exposures.